-As with many of the songs that would make their way onto Appetite for Destruction, one that composition that had become part of the Guns N’ Roses setlist by this point that drew heavily from the band’s personal experiences was My Michelle.
+As with many of the songs that would make their way onto Appetite for Destruction, one composition that had become part of the Guns N’ Roses setlist by this point that drew heavily from the band’s personal experiences was My Michelle.
 At the time Rose had been enjoying something of a dysfunctional relationship with a young lady called Michelle Young, a former school friend of both Slash and Tracii Guns and one day while Rose and Young were driving through the city Elton John’s 1970 breakthrough single Your Song began to play, prompting Young to make the flippant remark that she wished someone would pen a track dedicated to her.
 While his initial attempt to write a tribute had been a generic love song, Rose eventually drew from what he had observed from Young’s turbulent life and redrafted My Michelle into something far more tragic.

 Documenting the troubled upbringing of its eponymous heroine and her subsequent futile attempts to find true while struggling with drug addiction, the song would be far from complementary and would prove to be something of a shock for his girlfriend when she finally heard the song.
 ‘I was always high back then,’ Young would confess almost three decades later when looking back on the infamous song.
-‘So when I heard it and heard the lyrics I was like, ‘Oh, it’s fine, it’s cool, do whatever you want.
-I didn’t really honestly think that the album was going to be that Hugh or even that the song was gonna be on their album for that matter.’
+‘So when I heard it and heard the lyrics I was like, ‘Oh, it’s fine, it’s cool, do whatever you want.’
+I didn’t really honestly think that the album was going to be that huge or even that the song was gonna be on their album for that matter.’
 In an discussion with Legendary Rock Interviews Young would also add, ‘It suddenly became that everyone wanted to be my friend because they wanted to get closer or get to know the band.
 They thought that by getting tight with me or giving me free drugs that they would get to know the band, because in the song it says I got my drugs for free which again, wasn’t entirely true.
 I never did my drugs for free; nobody really does anything for free.’